Zaloog/rye-tui/README.md

 > Rye meets Textual.
 Manage your python projects with a Tui

-rye-tui is a CLI tool to manage your project rye projects.
-It offers a user interface to interact with your projects.
+rye-tui is a CLI tool to manage your [rye] projects.
+It offers a UI to interact with your projects.

 ## Currently still under development
 A 0.1.0 version is already released on PyPi

 ## Installation

-you can already install a first release with one of the three options:
+You can already install a first release with one of the three options:

 ```bash
 pip install rye-tui